 The only result here which raised an eyebrow with this doctor is ferritin (iron storage), for which the patient has been given an iron supplement.
 Correcting an iron deficiency will not help deficient B12 and folate levels and this patient will continue to deteriorate.
 Please see the case study on ‘Ellen’ here http://www.b12deficiency.info/case-studies/

-Ferritin is the only result which is actually within range, it is low and should be much higher.
+Ferritin is the only result which is actually within range.
 This doctor has absolutely no idea about the devastating affect of either folate deficiency or B12 deficiency and this is truly shocking.

 When will our doctors wake up and see the damage they are doing through their appalling lack of basic knowledge?